quanty-bandit/qb.Animation/README.md

 Components and behaviours for animation

 ##IMPORTANT!
-The package unity-package-manager-utilities must be install to resolve external dependencies
+The package unity-package-manager-utilities must be installed to resolve external dependencies

 https://github.com/sandolkakos/unity-package-manager-utilities.git